Arroz con Pollo

 chicken spice blend

-Cut off any excessive fat on the chicken (leaving the skin intact).
-Blot the chicken with a paper towel and season both sides with the spice mixture.
+Cut off any excessive fat on the chicken, but leave the skin intact.
+Dry the chicken pieces by blotting them with a paper towel and season both sides with the spice mixture.

 seasoning chicken on cutting board

-Heat the oil in a large (5 to 6-qt) Dutch oven or heavy-bottomed, high-sided oven-safe skillet over medium-high heat.
-Working in two batches, brown the chicken in a single layer until golden and crispy.
-For thighs, place the chicken skin side down, and sear until golden and crispy, 5 to 7 minutes.
-Flip and brown on the other side, 1 to 2 minutes more.
-For drumsticks, sear for 2 to 3 minutes on each side, turning to brown evenly all over.
+Heat the oil in a large Dutch oven or deep, oven-safe skillet over medium-high heat.
+When the oil is hot, add the chicken in a single layer, working in two batches so you don’t overcrowd the pan.
+For thighs, start skin-side down and cook until golden and crispy, about 5 to 7 minutes.
+Flip and cook for another 1 to 2 minutes on the other side.
+For drumsticks, sear for 2 to 3 minutes per side until evenly browned all over.

 browning the chicken

-Using tongs, transfer the chicken to a large plate and set aside aside.
+Using tongs, transfer the chicken pieces to a large plate and set aside aside.

 Browned chicken on a plate.